Sphereserver/Source/README.md

 * Rebasing instead of pulling the project is a better practice to avoid unnecessary "merge branch master" commits.

 ## Licensing
+Copyright 2015 Sphereserver development team

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0